rmoorman/chime/public/api.md

 Developer?
 You can browse the open-source code @ https://github.com/ummjackson/chime

+Have questions about the API?
+Chat with fellow developers @ https://discord.gg/PtdN8hJ

 ## API Endpoints

 ### Register a new account <span class="level none"></span>